mikieseven/JLA-dom-events-html/README.md

 root html: dom-dev-main.html -- supporting .js files are loaded by the .html file from the root folder

-This app uses localStorage (experimenting with the HTML5 API)
+This app uses localStorage (HTML5 API) whose access is affected by privacy settings and extensions.

 NOTE: HTML5 API - this code uses the localStorage API.
 In Chrome, cross-site-scripting has protocol requirements that affect code execution (yeah duh) however, some extensions and privacy settings will affect access to localStorage; I found that disabling 3rd party cookies will cause the localStorage Access Denied error.

 A resource from Chromium: